-When presented with visualization, group math-vis scored higher on the global phase, H gate, measurement probability, and measurement state questions with average scores of 0.86$\pm$0.14 to 0.67$\pm$0.14.
-When presented questions with visualization, group math-vis took longer on the global phase question with 177 to 77 seconds and took a shorter amount of time on the phase gate, H gate, measurement probability, and measurement state questions with 104$\pm$43 to 56$\pm$21 seconds than when the group was not presented with a visualization.
-Group vis-math scored higher when presented without visualization on the global phase, phase gate, H gate, and measurement probability question with scores of 0.66$\pm$0.18 to 0.5$\pm$0.23.
-Group vis-math took longer on the measurement probability and measurement state questions when presented with visualization with 57$\pm$23 to 37$\pm$15 seconds and took less time on the global phase, phase gate, and H gate questions with 118$\pm$43 to 63$\pm$20 seconds.
+When presented with visualization, group math-vis scored higher on the global phase, H gate, Measurement Prob., and Measurement State questions with average scores of $0.86 \pm 0.14$ to $0.67 \pm 0.14$.
+When presented questions with visualization, group math-vis took longer on the Global Phase Equiv. question with 177 to 77 seconds and took a shorter amount of time on the phase gate, H gate, Measurement Prob., and Measurement State questions with $104 \pm 43$ to $56 \pm 21$ seconds than when the group was not presented with a visualization.
+Group vis-math scored higher when presented without visualization on the global phase, phase gate, H gate, and Measurement Prob. question with scores of $0.66 \pm 0.18$ to $0.5 \pm 0.23$.
+Group vis-math took longer on the Measurement Prob. and Measurement State questions when presented with visualization with $57 \pm 23$ to $37 \pm 15$ seconds and took less time on the global phase, phase gate, and H gate questions with $118 \pm 43$ to $63 \pm 20$ seconds.